What to Know About Chesapeake Bay Retrievers

 On the plus side, this breed makes great watchdogs.
 They’re very intelligent and think independently.
 They’re affectionate with their owners and can consider themselves an equal part of the family.
 They have a loving nature and like to be around their people.

 Chesapeake Bay retrievers can be traced back to a ship in Maryland in 1807.
 The male and female dogs on board were described as Newfoundland but were actually Lesser Newfoundland or St. John’s water dogs.
-They were bred with area dogs and believed to have started the Chesapeake Bay retriever breed.
+They were bred with area dogs and are believed to have started the Chesapeake Bay retriever breed.

 Chesapeake Bay retrievers were well-established by the time the AKC was founded in 1884.
 They were a breed that was standardized by wealthy duck club owners on the Chesapeake Bay.